seamuswc/eigobot/CRITICAL_FIXES_SUMMARY.md

 **ALL CRITICAL BUGS FIXED AND TESTED** ✅

-The Thai Learning Telegram Bot is now ready for deployment with:
+The English Learning Telegram Bot (EigoBot) is now ready for deployment with:
 - ✅ Working difficulty level persistence
 - ✅ Working TON payment integration
 - ✅ Fresh database data fetching